kailu3/cis105/_build/1-intro-programming/basic_math.md

 # Basic Math Operations

-You can use Python as a calculator to perform mathematical operations like addition, subtraction, multiplication, and division.
+Let's first try some simple commands.
+In this section, we learn to use Python as a calculator to perform mathematical operations like addition, subtraction, multiplication, and division.
+The examples so far are basic and I would recommend playing around with some examples on your own.